cabforum/smime/SBR.md

 **Digital Identity Document**: a government-issued identity document that is issued in a machine-processable form, that is digitally signed by the issuer, and that is in purely digital form.

-**Domain Label**: From RFC 8499 (<http://tools.ietf.org/html/rfc8499>): "An ordered list of zero or more octets that makes up a portion of a domain name.
+**Domain Label**: From [RFC 8499](http://tools.ietf.org/html/rfc8499): "An ordered list of zero or more octets that makes up a portion of a domain name.
 Using graph theory, a label identifies one node in a portion of the graph of all possible domain names."

 **Domain Name**: An ordered list of one or more Domain Labels assigned to a node in the Domain Name System.